GuilhermeHenq/Journey-map/README.md

 Replace the placeholders with your MySQL credentials.

 ### **Create the <i>mapjourney</i> Database**
-1. Import the <i>mapjourneyDB.sql</i> file into MySQL to configure and create the required database schema.
+1. Import the `mapjourneyDB.sql` file into MySQL to configure and create the required database schema.

 ---